Select

 When using the Outerbase query builder you can accomplish the same SQL statement with the following code.

-{ table: 'table_name', columns: ['column_1', 'column_2'] }
+</strong><strong> { table: 'table_name', columns: ['column_1', 'column_2'] }

-Specifying a schema
+## Specifying a schema

 For some databases, tables are nested within a schema which you can in some ways think of as a folder to help categorize your tables intent.
-By default many database engines have a root schema named public but you do not need to specify public in your SQL statements as it is implied.
+By default many database engines have a root schema named `public` but you do not need to specify `public` in your SQL statements as it is implied.

 However, if you have custom schemas then it is important to specify a schema before the table.
 In SQL it might look like the statement below.